Authentic Lessons for 21st Century Learning

 Summary

 This lesson is a direct continuation of Lesson 3a.
-Rather than an Engage, it begins with an Explain that provides additional context and scientific background for the Extend activity completed in the previous lesson.
+Rather than an Engage, it begins with the final Explore activity.

 Essential Question(s)